-Like all plant species, there is a male and female.
+Like all plant species, there is a male and a female.
 Most people believe hemp is the male marijuana plant — but hemp can be male, female or both.
 To assess the gender of the hemp plant, farmers have to look at the buds as soon as they start to develop.

 Initially, all of the buds will look the same.
 However, a male plant will eventually develop characteristics that look like testicles, and seeds will form in that part of the plant.
 Farmers have to get rid of those plants because one male can pollinate around four thousand females, turning everything into seeds.
 But if the male plants don’t fertilize, the harvest will turn into blossom, resulting in resin that will be the female hormone.